nicholasdille/dille.name/_posts/2019/2019-12-02-talk-about-advanced-features-and-tools-in-the-container-space-at-x-celerate.md

 - Continuous Integration
 - xcelerate
 ---
-For the third time in a row, I co-organized a regional IT conference held in Freiburg, Germany.
+For the third time in a row, I co-organized a regional IT conference called [x-celerate](https://www.x-celerate.de) held in Freiburg, Germany.
 This time, I contributed a talk about covering the following topics:

 - Remote build cache using [BuildKit](https://github.com/moby/buildkit)
 - Build secrets using [BuildKit](https://github.com/moby/buildkit)